-Unless you’re okay with providing below-average online customer service, you need to be fast in getting back to customer emails.
+Unless you’re happy with providing below-average online customer service, you need to be quick in getting back to customer emails.
 Why?
-Because 77% of the customers say that valuing their time is the most important thing a company can do to provide good online customer service.
+Because 77% of customers say that valuing their time is the most important thing a company can do to provide good online customer service.

-That’s why we created this guide to show you how you can use automation to manage your inbox efficiently.
-Because, of course, handling all the emails pouring through, prioritizing them, and getting the right person to respond to technical queries in time is where good customer service starts.
+That’s why we created this guide showing you how you can use AI-powered automation to manage your inbox efficiently.
+Handling all the emails pouring through, prioritizing them, and getting the right person to respond to queries in a fast and efficient way is where good customer service starts.

 How quickly do customers expect a response?